Mohammad-Hassam-Makki/demo_/README.md

-# Hello World
+# Hollo World

-This is my first project on Github, oh sorry!
-I am just learning this I am learning
+> I am learning AI
+> This is the first demo repo in which I practice